 The Inter-American Court of Human Rights November 2007 judgment of the case of the Saramaka people v.
-Suriname ruled that Suriname violated the Saramaka's human rights by not consulting and obtaining their consent before Suriname granted logging and mining concessions.
-The decision sets a precedent in international law that requires states recognize, secure and protect indigenous and tribal peoples' right to their traditionally owned lands, territories and resources.
-It also includes the state's obligation to seek the active participation and consent of an indigenous community when a proposed project may have an adverse effect on them.
+Suriname (see Annex 1, Box 4) ruled that Suriname violated the Saramaka's human rights by not consulting and obtaining their consent before Suriname granted logging and mining concessions.
+The decision sets a precedent in international law that requires States to recognize, secure and protect indigenous and tribal peoples' right to their traditionally owned lands, territories and resources.
+It also includes the State's obligation to seek the active participation and consent of an indigenous community when a proposed project may have an adverse effect on them.
 The ruling is a result of a complaint issued by the Saramaka accusing Suriname of violating the 1969 American Convention on Human Rights because it failed to provide legal property title to their traditionally occupied lands.